 Mr. Garrigues.
 Original title: The Tibetan ‘Book of the Dead’.

-The book discussed by this note purports to indicate ways to
+The book discussed by this short article purports to indicate

-avoid the Law of Karma.
-It is addressed to those who do not have
+ways to avoid the Law of Karma.
+It is addressed to those who

-an interest in Ethics and would prefer to avoid the consequences
+do not have an interest in Ethics and would prefer to avoid the

-of their own actions, instead of learning from them.
+consequences of their own actions, instead of learning from their